oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 ##### Pulling operator image

-In most use cases, Kubernetes will automatically download (pull) the operator image as needed to the machines on its cluster nodes.
+In most use cases, Kubernetes will automatically download (pull) the operator image, as needed, to the machines on its cluster nodes.

-If you want to manually place an operator image in a particular machine's docker image pool, or test access to an image, then call `docker pull`.
+If you want to manually place an operator image in a particular machine's Docker image pool, or test access to an image, then call `docker pull`.
 For example:

 ```text